Thursday, July 4, 2024

 The Fourth of July and Pockets of Hope by Liz Flaherty

-I wrote this two years ago.
-Although I am even more discouraged now than I was then, I have pockets of hope, too.
-That's what we've always been about, isn't it?--finding and filling pockets of hope.
-Have a safe and good Independence Day Weekend. - Liz
+I wrote this four years ago.
+This is the third time to post it.
+I am more discouraged as an American than I've been since Vietnam days, And yet, I still have pockets of hope, too.
+That's what we're still about--filling those pockets Have a safe and good Independence Day Weekend. - Liz

 Today is the Fourth of July.
 It's always been a favorite day, full of family celebrations and parades and awe-inspiring fireworks.
 It's been a reminder of patriotism, of lives lost, and of sacrifices made.
 Of the amazing glory of our comparatively young country.